 ENROLMENTS, AGE & READINESS

-Can my child attend kindergarten if her birthday is just after the 30th April cut-off?
+Can my child attend kindergarten if their birthday is just after the 30th April cut-off?

 My child doesn’t turn three until after the start of the kindergarten year.
-Can she start at the beginning of the year with the other children?
+Can they start at the beginning of the year with the other children?

 How do I know if my child is ready to start kindergarten?